The WFE’s Sustainability Conference

 Speakers

-Yuval Laster Head of the Finance, Investment and Global Relations Division OECD -
+Yuval Laster Head of Finance, Investment and Global Relations Division OECD

-Alban de Faÿ Head of Fixed Income SRI Processes, Credit Portfolio Manager and Vice-Chair Amundi and the ICMA Principles
+Alban de Faÿ Head of Fixed Income SRI Processes Amundi Asset Management

 Coffee Break